-The Higher Education Act also authorizes a program under which borrowers may consolidate one or more of their federal student loans into a single Consolidation Loan that is insured and reinsured on a basis similar to Stafford, PLUS and SLS Loans.
-Consolidation Loans are made by paying off the outstanding principal, unpaid interest, late charges and collection costs on all federally insured and reinsured student loans incurred under FFELP or FDLP that the borrower selects for consolidation, as well as loans made under various other federal student loan programs and loans made by different lenders.
+The Higher Education Act also authorizes a program under which borrowers may consolidate one or more of their FFELP student loans into a single Consolidation Loan that is insured and reinsured on a basis similar to Stafford, PLUS and SLS Loans.
+Consolidation Loans are made in an amount sufficient to pay outstanding principal, unpaid interest, late charges and collection costs on all federally insured and reinsured student loans incurred under FFELP or FDLP that the borrower selects for consolidation, as well as loans made under various other federal student loan programs and loans made by different lenders.
 Under this program, a lender may make a Consolidation Loan to an eligible borrower who requests it.
 Under certain circumstances, a FFELP borrower may obtain a Consolidation Loan under the FDLP.